 Comparisons of the total number of recipients of three pension types are shown in Table 19.
-Overall, receipt of disability pension is very well represented in the EURMOD input database.
-The number of recipients of old-age pension is slightly overestimated.
+Overall, the number of disability pensioners is underestimated in the EURMOD input database in 2009.
+The underestimation worsens in subsequent years.
+This can be explained due the fact, that EUROMOD makes no adjustment to reflect changes in number of pensioners over the years.
+The number of recipients of old-age pension is overestimated.
 The overestimation may be due to the fact that figures include, in addition to the 'standard' old-age and early old-age pensions, payments made to special categories such as the armed forces or persons working in the judicial system.
-The total number of recipients of survivor pensions closely follows the figure of the Social Security Agency in 2007, but worsens subsequently.
-To some extent, this is to be expected since EUROMOD makes no attempt to correct for changes in the receipt of any type of income taking place between the policy year and the data year (i.e. 2007 in this case).
+The total number of recipients of survivor pensions closely follows the figure of the Social Security Agency.

 Table 20 shows aggregate amounts of the main non-simulated benefits, as derived from the input database and as reported by the Social Security Agency.
-Aggregate old-age pension payments in the EUROMOD dataset are 20% larger than the external statistics in 2007- 2008 but only 10% larger in 2009- 2010.
+Aggregate old-age pension payments in the EUROMOD dataset are 10% larger than the external statistics in 2009 - 2012.
 The discrepancy is probably explained by the fact that the EUROMOD figure includes 'special' pensions paid to certain categories of public servants (such as policemen, judges, armed forces etc.), whereas the external statistic excludes them.
-Overall, aggregate disability pensions match well external figures, while aggregate survivor pensions are approximately 20% below external benchmarks.
+Overall, aggregate disability pensions match well external figures in 2009, but are underestimated in subsequent years.
+To some extent, this can be since EUROMOD makes no attempt to correct for changes in the number of recipients in subsequent years, which according to external source has increased.
+Aggregate survivor pensions are very well represented in EUROMOD database.
 The two main short term contributory benefits, namely sickness and maternity benefits, are seriously underreported in the EUROMOD input dataset.
 The underestimation is particularly severe in the case of sickness benefits.
-Aggregate sickness benefits in EUROMOD represent only 40% of those reported by the Social Security Agency in 2007-2008 and the underestimation worsens in 2009-2010.
-In the case of maternity benefits, the gap is around 10 % in 2007 but subsequently increases to represent 40% in 2010.
+Aggregate sickness benefits in EUROMOD represent only 40% of those reported by the Social Security Agency in 2009-2012.
+In the case of maternity benefits, the gap is around 30 % in 2009 but subsequently increases to represent 60% in 2012.
 It is not clear why both short term benefits are underestimated to such an extent.
 It is possible that short periods of receipt (especially in the case of sickness benefits) are overlooked by survey respondents when they report their income.